-- (1) During 2022, the Controlling Company recognized a reversal of impairment loss of \(\pi\)613 million as finance income for the difference between the carrying amount and the recoverable amount of investments in Material Science Co., Ltd. - (2) During 2022, Nanosys Inc. was reclassified into the financial asset at fair value through profit or loss as the Group losses its right to appoint members of the board of directors due to the changes in contractual arrangement.
+(2) During 2023, the Controlling Company recognized an impairment loss of W1,146 million as finance cost for the difference between the carrying amount and the recoverable amount of investments in Material Science Co., Ltd.

+(3) During 2023, due to the investee's acquisition of treasury shares, the Group's shareholding ratio increased from 10% to 16%.